eradiate/eradiate/README.md

   <summary>
   Many instrument spectral response functions
   </summary>
+  Our <a href="https://eradiate.readthedocs.io/en/stable/rst/data/srf.html">SRF data</a>
-  Our SRF data is very close to the original data, and we provide advice to further clean up the data, trading off accuracy for performance.
+  is very close to the original data, and we provide advice to further clean up the data and find the right balance between accuracy and performance.
   </details>
   </li>